-LocationMission Hills, KS, United States
+LocationMission Hills, United States

 Baulinder Haus is located just a few houses down from a landmark Kansas City area home designed by Bauhaus architect Marcel Breuer.
 Baulinder Haus draws inspiration from the details of the neighboring home.
 Vertically oriented wood siding, simple forms, and overhanging masses—these were part of Breuer’s modernist palette.